Removal of tariffs on some food products sends ‘worrying signal’

 The UK imports more than £64 billion worth of agri-food and drink products.
 Almost 90% of that enters duty-free, with the vast majority coming from the EU and other countries where a trade deal has been negotiated, or under the special arrangements offered to developing countries.

-In every trade negotiation there is a consideration of the impact of giving preferential access to our trading partners.
+In every trade negotiation, there is consideration for the impact of giving preferential access to our trading partners.
 In some of those agreements, sectors such as beef, lamb, pork, poultry, crops, sugar and dairy are excluded because they are considered ‘sensitive’.

 Reduction risks lower standard imports

-Alongside maintaining tariff protections for sensitive sectors, introducing a set of statutory core production standards would ensure our standards are upheld by both domestically produced and imported food sold in the UK – this has been a longstanding ask of the NFU and was the focus of our joint MP event with WWF and the RSPCA earlier this month.
+Alongside maintaining tariff protections for sensitive sectors, introducing a set of statutory core production standards would ensure our standards are upheld by both domestically produced and imported food sold in the UK – this has been a longstanding ask of the NFU and was the focus of our joint MP event with WWF and the RSPCA earlier in the year.

 In the absence of any core standards, tariffs help to level that playing field by preventing the lowest-priced competitors around the world from flooding the UK market with product that doesn’t meet UK production standards.